tebatalla/GoodShows/README.md

 [Details][phase-four]

 ### Phase 5: User activity feed, home feed (~2 days)
 I will add a feed to a user's profile page, indicating activity on the site (e.g. adding a show to a shelf, becoming friends with someone, rating a show).
 I will also add a feed from that user's friends as the home page item with infinite scrolling.
-I will use the Wisper gem to architect a Pub Sub design pattern for changes in the database.

 [Details][phase-five]

 ### ~~Phase 6: Update progress on currently watching TV Show (~1 day)~~ Moving to bonus feature
 I will add form to a user's page where they can indicate a show they are currently watching and update the percentage watched.

 [Details][phase-six]